Astrato’s customization options can turn your basic Table into nearly a work of art without changing your source data, using formulas or code.

 From the Visualization section, click on the Data Objects (Data Obj.) icon, and click on the Table icon to drag and drop it onto your worksheet.

-From the Object panel on the right, the Data tab displays, click Column to add the first measure or dimension for your table.
+From the Object panel on the right, the Data tab displays; click Column to add your table's first measure or dimension.

 Click on the Style and Layout options to view and apply the customization properties.

 Figure 1 shows a table being added to a worksheet.